-As more fully discussed in the Confidential Section, the U.S. Resolution Plan takes into consideration possible strategics for the orderly resolution of the Bank's U.S. operations under applicable resolution regimes in the event of material financial distress or failure.
+As more fully discussed in the Confidential Section, the U.S. Resolution Plan takes into consideration possible strategies for the orderly resolution of the Bank's U.S. operations under applicable resolution regimes in the event of material financial distress or failure.
 The strategies are designed to be executed within a reasonable period of time and in a manner that avoids or substantially mitigates systemic impact on U.S. financial stability.
-As required by the FRB, the U.S. Resolution Plan assumes that material financial distress is a result of an idiosyncratic event that is specific to the Bank and occurs at a time in which other financial institutions and markets generally are not experiencing a system-wide financial panic or crisis.
+As noted in the June 10,2016 letter addressed to the Bank, the FRB and the FDIC have determined that the resolution plan submitted by the Bank in 2016 should assume that the material financial distress or failure of the Bank occurs under the severely adverse economic conditions provided to the Bank by the FRB pursuant to 12 U.S.C. § 5365(i)(1)(B).
+Accordingly, the Bank made this assumption in developing its 2016 resolution plan.